un-simp/DreamBerd-annotated/README.md

 **New for 2023!**<br>
 Mutable data is an anti-pattern.
 Use the `const const const` keyword to make a constant constant constant.
 Its value will become constant and immutable, and will _never change_.
 Please be careful with this keyword, as it is very powerful, and will affect all users globally forever.
+#### ok so we want a server that stores const const const and the compiler acsesses to get keywords
 ```java
 const const const pi = 3.14!
 ```